drwhoigloo/github-slideshow/_posts/0000-01-02-drwhoigloo.md

 ---
 layout: slide
-title: "Welcom to our second slide!"
+title: "Welcome to our second slide!"
 ---
-This is my text
+This is my new and improved text.
+It's NEW!
+And IMPROVED!
 Use the left arrow to go back!